9hnder/OADG109A_Full_Keyboard/README.md

 The `theme` directory is optional.
 Use the design if you need it.

 ⚠️ WARNING ⚠️
-If you have already modified key_def.xml, please merge it manually.
+If you have already modified `key_defs.xml`, please merge it manually.

 ## :: How to Use ::